mbradley52/Automated_Image_Scanner/README.md

 ## `upload_to_elastic.py`

-Consumes the output from `scan_images.py` to create normalized json payloads that are then uploaded to an Elasticsearch via the python Elasticsearch library.
+Consumes the output from `scan_images.py` to create normalized json payloads that are then uploaded to Elasticsearch via the python Elasticsearch library.
 The Elasticsearch database must be running for this script to finish.
-View the Elasticsearch section for configuring and starting the Elasticsearch database.
+View the Elastic stack (ELK) on Docker section for configuring and starting the Elasticsearch database.

-## Elasticsearch
+## Elastic stack (ELK) on Docker

 The `docker-elk` directory is a containerized version of Elasticsearch configured with docker-compose. <i>Docker is required.</i> Navigate to this directory:

 - Run the command `docker-compose up` to start the stack.
 - `docker-compose down` or `docker-compose restart` can be used to shutdown or restart the stack.
 - The script is configured for the Elasticsearch database created by docker-compose listening at http://Localhost:9200.

+Reference https://github.com/deviantony/docker-elk for Elastic stack (ELK) on Docker source code.